Manager – Melanie Sellers

-Julie holds qualifications in Health and Social Care and has completed her QCF Level 5 accreditation.
-She is a firm believer in self-development and strives to continue to develop her industry knowledge and experience.
+Melanie holds qualifications in Health and Social care and has completed her Level 5 QCF.
+She continuously updates her knowledge and qualifications through her eagerness to better herself.

 Head of Care – Rachael Clarke